310mc/https-310mc.github.io-tl/source/_posts/storylist/ryuseitai.md

 ## Introduction

 Hi!
-In here you'll find a list of Ryuseitai stories to get you started on reading them (or maybe to check what you haven't read so far!).
+In here you'll find a list of Ryuseitai stories to get you started on reading about them (or maybe to check what you haven't read so far!).
 I'll start by explaining a few things.

 <ul class="list">
 <li>The most typical way to read Enstars stories is through release order.
 This is the general way fans experience or have experienced the storyline.
 Release order would mean starting from 2015 stories and then going up the years.</li>